scosco/learn-bigquery/foundation/WITH.md

 ## When to use WITH

-In the example above we see subQ1 and subQ2 - first we define them as subqueries.
+In the example above we see `subQ1` and `subQ2` - first we define them as subqueries.
 But later we treat them like normal tables.
 This is quite powerful because we only define them once and then don't have to think about them anymore.
 We can save cognitive resources!

 A typical use cases for `WITH`:
  - prepare raw data before using it
  - use a table multiple times
  - constants

 Where constants are a simple query without `FROM`.
 This is useful to quickly adjust analysis time frames (and it is faster than using a temporary function).
-Note, that we make use of the [table wildcard functionality](https://cloud.google.com/bigquery/docs/querying-wildcard-tables) here.
+Note, that we make use of the [table wildcard functionality](https://cloud.google.com/bigquery/docs/querying-wildcard-tables) here which provides us the pseudo-column `_table_suffix`.

 ```sql
 WITH const AS (